reedlabotz/AfterClass/writing/senior_thesis.md

 #### Interacting with a Group

 The core of the system is the chat interface which allows users to get to know each other in a very low pressure environment.
 Once users have accepted each other into a group, they are permitted to now see first names to allow them to identify themselves.
 This is still an anonymous chat that allows them to interact without knowing any specifics about the person they are chatting with.
-We continue to display the meta information about each user to give an ice breaker and allow the users to remember  the information about the user they are talking to.
+The meta information about each user is shown to give an ice breaker and allow the users to remember details about the user they are talking to.

 ![Chat interface](https://raw.github.com/reedlabotz/AfterClass/master/writing/screenshots/chat.png)